AbbyZhai/Container-Vessel-Port-Dwell-Time-Prediction-Project/README.md

 <img src="Images/learning_curve.png" alt="learning_curve" width="600"/>
 <!-- ![learning_curve](Images/learning_curve.png) -->

-To understand whether extra efforts are needed for collecting more training data, We’ve conducted a Learning Curve Analysis, and the result showed that the 2.5 years of AIS data we have used is enough for this CatBoost model,no need to spend extra effort in collecting more sample data.
+To understand whether additional effort is required to collect more training data, we performed a Learning Curve Analysis and the results showed that 2.5 years of AIS data (filtered from the original 6.4 million records to 1,653 records) is sufficient for training the CatBoost model, No need to spend extra effort to collect more sample data.

 ### Sensitivity Analysis

 <img src="Images/sensitivity_analysis.png" alt="sensitivity_analysis" width="600"/>
 <!-- ![sensitivity_analysis](Images/sensitivity_analysis.png) -->

-In addition, we performed a sensitivity analysis to diagnose how sensitive the hyperparameters are, and the results showed that, overall, our model generalizes well given new test data.
+In addition, we performed a sensitivity analysis to see how well the model was generalized by diagnosing model hyperparameters, and the results showed that, overall, our model generalizes well given new test data.

 ## Error Analysis

 To understand what failures our model has made in order to gain insights on how we can improve our solution, we conducted an Error Analysis.

 We found that avg_dwell_at_target_terminal and num_of_vessel_in_port features were not able to catch up with the extended long dwell time during an abnormal period (Oct to Dec 2021).
-Second, num_of_vessel_in_port feature was capped at around 180 despite a drastic increase in dwell time due to its maximum capacity.
-Additionally, we also identified that avg_dwell_at_target_terminal feature was not able to accurately capture changes in actual dwell time within a 14 days time window.
-With limited time and computational power, we didn't search AIS data for other potential waiting areas for overflowed vessels outside the designated port areas, which may affect the accuracy of results when ports reached its maximum capacity during a highly congested situation.
+Second, the num_of_vessel_in_port feature was capped at around 180 despite a drastic increase in dwell time due to its maximum capacity.
+Additionally, we also identified that the avg_dwell_at_target_terminal feature was not able to accurately capture changes in actual dwell time within a 14-day time window.
+With limited time and computational power, we didn't search AIS data for other potential waiting areas for overflowed vessels outside the designated port areas, which may affect the accuracy of results when ports reach their maximum capacity during a highly congested situation.

 --------------
 ## A detailed report on our project can be found here: